Improving autism assessment and awareness

-Early referral for diagnosis of Autism Spectrum Disorder (ASD) maximises better outcomes for children; however, the varied and often subtle manifestations of ASD are difficult to recognise, both in community settings and by specialists.
+Early referral for diagnosis of autism maximises better outcomes for children; however, the varied and often subtle manifestations of autism are difficult to recognise, both in community settings and by specialists.

-The researchers also created an Abbreviated DISCO DSM-5 algorithm item set with equally high levels of specificity and sensitivity and an even smaller DISCO Signposting Set.
+The researchers also created an Abbreviated DISCO DSM-5 algorithm item set, which is a shortened version of the DISCO with equally high levels of specificity and sensitivity.
+They also created a shorter Signposting Set, which they transformed into a quiestionnaire.
 These coordinated set of tools can be used in both diagnostic and community settings.

 The Birthday Party

 The Birthday Party, based on the Signposting Set - helps frontline professionals to identify the signs of autism in children,

 The film highlights five ‘SIGNS’ of autism by focusing on three autistic children attending a birthday party.
 It demonstrates how the same signs can show themselves in different ways and that no two children will have an identical presentation of the signs